willierushrush/willierushrush.github.io/_posts/2021-10-17-neutral-local-analytic-linearisation.md

 For convenience, let's simplify the objects we are dealing with to a map of the form $f(z) = \lambda z + O(z^2)$ where $f$ is well defined and holomorphic on a neighbourhood $U$ of the fixed point $0$ with multiplier $f'(0)= \lambda = e^{2 \pi i \theta}$ for some angle $\theta \in [0,1)$.
 We say that $f$ is analytically linearisable at $0$ if there is some conformal change of coordinates $h: V \to h(V)$ on a neighbourhood $V \subset U$ of $0$ such that $h(f(z)) = \lambda h(z)$ for all $z \in V$.

-The answer to the linearisability problem lies on the nature of the angle $\theta$.
+The answer to the linearisability problem lies in the nature of the angle $\theta$.

 ## Parabolic case